Main content

 Following early Homo sapiens's ancestors as they step out of Africa and venture into the wider world, heading into areas inhabited by other human species.

 Around 60,000 years ago, a small group of Homo sapiens migrated into the Middle East.
-Recent DNA discoveries reveal that every human alive today whose origins are from outside Africa are descendants of this group.
+Recent DNA discoveries reveal that every human alive today whose origins are from outside Africa is a descendant of this group.
 In just a few thousand years, they spread across the globe.

 59 minutes